Teens, but not adults, suffering mental health disorders linked to social media

 Aaron Fobian, clinical psychologist and assistant professor in the department of psychiatry at the University of Alabama at Birmingham, cautions against confusing the association of social media use and mental health conditions with cause and effect.

 “We can’t say for certain that the rise we’re seeing is the direct result of social media use," Fobian told NBC News.
-"For example, teens could have depressive or anxious symptoms and therefore spend more time on social media outlets to look for a way to connect.
-Research doesn't show a causal effect but a relationship.
-Still, it's enough to cause enough concern.”
+"For example, teens could have depressive or anxious symptoms and therefore spend more time on social media outlets to look for a way to connect.”

 Sleepiest generation?